Kristina01111000/Drws_site/README.md

 - get an update on the app
 -
 3/7/24
-For wellness self check make the top 3 boxes the same width and the bottom 2 the same width Put wellness self check on the header under programs, on the sidebar and the homepage Make a page for the wellness self check, include the number/score and their meanings For 40Q re-add the “here is your psychological…” paragraphs below the second graph
+Put wellness self check on the header under programs, on the sidebar and the homepage Make a page for the wellness self check, include the number/score and their meanings For 40Q re-add the “here is your psychological…” paragraphs below the second graph